 - Data Sharing: If an organization wants to share data outside then Snowflake can be used to quickly set up to share data without transferring or developing pipelines.

 - Snowflake can be used to set up an Insights-as-a-Service platform.

-If you are considering setting up a data warehouse, Snowflake is a strong contender, you can check out our article to know about Snowflake Architecture.
+If you are considering setting up a data warehouse, Snowflake is a strong contender, you can check out our article to know about Snowflake Architecture and Snowflake best practices for high-performance ETL.
 There are many features that work out of the box on Snowflake in comparison to Redshift and Bigquery, the other popular choices for Data Warehousing.